Translate Charitable Plugin

 While Charitable works well with any WordPress theme, we’re going to use the Reach theme.

-Download the theme via the link in the Charitable dashboard or install Reach from the Theme Repository.
+Download the theme via The Link in the Charitable dashboard or install Reach from the Theme Repository.

 Once the setup is done, not only we’re translating the Charitable plugin, but we’ll also translate the gettext strings that might come from the Reach theme.

-download the Reach Theme
+Download The Reach Theme

 It’s a great way of making CSS and template changes while still receiving bug fixes, security updates, and even new features from our parent theme.

-3. Install Demo Content
+3. Install Sample Data

 4. Setting Up the Homepage